The total spine of the Milnor fibration of a plane curve singularity: Motivation

-The starting point of our program is based on an original idea by A'Campo \cite{AC_lag} that can be summarized as follows: \begin{enumerate} \item Consider the inner pointing radial vector field $-t/|t|$ on the disk $D_\eta$. \item Lift the vector field to a vector field $\xi^{\mathrm{lift}}$ on $B_\epsilon \setminus C$ using the connection given by the family of tangent planes which are the symplectic orthogonals to the vertical tangent bundle associated with the Milnor fibration. \item Integrate the vector field and analyze the uniparametric family of diffeomorphisms that takes Milnor fibers along a ray all the way to the central fiber. \item Analyze the maps $\rho_t:F_t \to V$ resulting from taking the limit of these diffeomorphisms and study the set $S_t=\rho_t^{-1}(0) \subset F$. \end{enumerate} The set $S_t$ is the expected spine for the Milnor fiber $F_t$ but it is not clear, a priori, what kind of structure it has.
+\end{enumerate} The set $S_t$ is the expected {\em spine} for the Milnor fiber $F_t$ but it is not clear, a priori, what kind of structure it has.
 At this moment a simple observation is due: Analyzing the set $S_t$ amounts to analyzing the separatrices at $0$ of $\xi^{\mathrm{lift}}$, that is, the set of integral lines $S$ of $\xi^{\mathrm{lift}}$ that converge to the origin.
 Intersecting this set with each Milnor fiber $S \cap F_t$ equally defines the set $S_t$.
+From now on, we consider the case of plane curves, that is, $n=2$.
+We do not assume, however, that the plane curve is reduced.

-Our program parts from A'Campo's idea but it quickly bifurcates.
-The lift of the vector field $-t/|t|$ is easily seen to be, up to multiplication by a positive real function, the vector field
+Our program departs from A'Campo's idea but it quickly bifurcates.
+The lift of the vector field $\frac{-t}{|t|} \frac{\partial}{\partial t}$ is easily seen to be, up to multiplication by a positive real function, the vector field

 In particular, $\xi$ and $\xi^{\mathrm{lift}}$ have the same integral lines.
 So this problem turns out to be closely related to the study of integral lines of gradients of absolute values of complex analytic maps.